 Other retained earnings are foundations’ capital and translation adjustments arising from the translation of entities’ financial statements into euros.
 Unspent donor-designated/restricted funds are not included as retained earnings, but are treated as deferred income.

-MSF’s restricted and unrestricted funds have been built up over the years by surpluses of income over expenses.
-At the end of 2014, the available portion (excluding permanently restricted funds and capital for foundations) represented 9.8 months of the preceding year’s activity.
-The purpose of maintaining these retained earnings is to meet the following needs: working capital needs over the course of the year, as fundraising traditionally has seasonal peaks while expenditure is relatively constant; swift operational response to humanitarian needs that will be funded by forthcoming public fundraising campaigns and/or by public institutional funding; future major humanitarian emergencies for which sufficient funding cannot be obtained; the sustainability of long-term programmes (e.g. antiretroviral treatment programmes); and a sudden drop in private and/or public institutional funding that cannot be matched in the short term by a reduction in expenditure.
+MSF’s retained earnings have been built up over the years by surpluses of income over expenses.
+At the end of 2015, the available portion (excluding permanently restricted funds and capital for foundations) represented 10.2 months of the preceding year’s activity.
+The purpose of maintaining retained earnings is to meet the following needs: working capital needs over the course of the year, as fundraising traditionally has seasonal peaks while expenditure is relatively constant; swift operational response to humanitarian needs that will be funded by forthcoming public fundraising campaigns and/or by public institutional funding; future major humanitarian emergencies for which sufficient funding cannot be obtained; the sustainability of long-term programmes (e.g. antiretroviral treatment programmes); and a sudden drop in private and/or public institutional funding that cannot be matched in the short term by a reduction in expenditure.